BaseGraph/BaseGraph/README.md

 ```
 The option is saved in the CMake cache so it only needs to be set once.

 The [GoogleTest] framework is used to manage the unit tests.
-GoogleTest does not need to be installed because it is automatically pulled from GitHub by the CMake build.
+GoogleTest doesn't need to be installed because it is automatically pulled from GitHub by the CMake build.

 [Boost]:            https://www.boost.org
 [CMake]:            https://cmake.org